chie7tain/week-three-task-b-apicalls-decagon/Question-1-2-api.md

 getTrips();
 ```

-Returns all trips that recorded.
+Returns all trips that are recorded.
 Note that some drivers may not have their information already recorded as a result of data loss.

 ### getDriver